Shopify/polaris/src/components/TextField/README.md

 - Be used only for supplementary information because the text has low contrast and is not visible when text is entered
 - Be written as examples instead of instructions
-- Include “e.g.” before an example
+- Include “Example:” before an example

 <!-- usagelist -->

 #### Do

-- e.g. FALLSALE
+- Example: FALLSALE

 #### Don’t

 - Name your discount code
+- e.g. FALLSALE

 <!-- end -->